Table of Contents

 A company that takes responsibility for its energy use and associated greenhouse gas emissions will demonstrate a high level of responsibility in its core values.

 - the direct purchase or installation of renewable energy to power its infrastructure

 - avoiding emissions through energy efficiency.

-Perception is reality on the world wide web, and if site visitors perceive that your web site has integrity, and your delivery of services or products demonstrates that you’re a trustworthy businessperson, you will see more and more repeat sales.
+Perception is reality on the world wide web.
+Additionally, if site visitors perceive that your web site has integrity and your delivery of services or products demonstrates that you’re a trustworthy businessperson, you will see more and more repeat sales.
 Build trust with site visitors and you will build business with site visitors.
-It doesn’t get any simpler than that.
+Choose green IT because it doesn’t get any simpler than that.